Omkar-bhambe/Assignment/README.md

 - `featch_data.py`: Handles API requests and responses including schema creation and data storing.
 - `visualization.py`: Generates charts and visualizations.
 - `ouput`: Holds the screenshots of the ploted charts generated
+- `requirements.txt` : Comprises all the modules and libraries required for the seamless execution of the program

 ## Dependencies